toitware/artemis-releases/README.md

 Change the sdk-version and Artemis-version, but make sure the combination is supported (use `artemis sdk list` to get all possible combinations).

-Run `artemis update --specification YOUR-SPECIFICATION.json` to update the device.
+Run `artemis device update --specification YOUR-SPECIFICATION.json` to update the device.

 The device should find the new configuration and automatically update.